-Non-emergency concerns regarding threatening statements or behaviors can be reported by contacting the Director of Threat Assessment, Michelle Hoy-Watkins, PsyD, ABPP.
+Non-emergency concerns regarding threatening statements or behaviors can be reported by using the Wildcats Aware--Concerning Behavior Reporting Form.
+(This form can be submitted anonymously.)

 Behavioral Consultation Team

-Reports will be reviewed by Northwestern’s Behavioral Consultation Team (NUBCT).
+Reports will be reviewed by Northwestern’s Behavioral Consultation Team (BCT).
 This resource:

 - Conducts threat assessments